Who doesn’t love books about lawsuits?!?

 The problem is that all of this was done without any formal contracts.
-So, outside of the initial $100,000 payment, things like future royalities for that issue, and use of the characters Gaiman created, was not discussed.
-Gaiman letter wrote a 3-issue Angela miniseries, which he pitched to McFarlane after his Gaiman’s son read Spawn #9 and said he wanted to learn more about her, in which he further expanded upon that character’s background.
+So, outside of the initial $100,000 payment, things like future royalties for that issue and use of the characters Gaiman created was not discussed.
+Gaiman later wrote a 3-issue Angela miniseries, which he pitched to McFarlane after Gaiman’s son read Spawn #9 and said he wanted to learn more about her, in which he further expanded upon that character’s background.
 And this is where McFarlane’s other major troubles began, and where I always thought he made a crucial error.

 The fact that Gaiman took it upon himself to expand Spawn’s background and introduced some new characters showed how interested he was in the title.
 If McFarlane had treated him right it’s highly likely Gaiman would have contributed more to the title, whether in miniseries or possibly the direct series.
 There could be an extended multi-year run of Spawn written by Neil Gaiman by now, for all we know.
 But McFarlane appears to have inexplicably gotten greedy.
 As documented in the book, at first he would just randomly send Gaiman a big check every now and then, basically characterizing it as a “thank you gift.”
 But Gaiman, seeing not only how the issue and miniseries’ he wrote were being reprinted, but also how McFarlane started making action figures of his characters, including the earlier version of Spawn that would officially be named and marketed as “Medevil Spawn” and they were appearing in other media, started to push for a formal agreement that included financial and creative rights.

 Todd resisted, and after much back and forth, Gaiman eventually filed his own lawsuit, which would also stretch several years.
 During this time, most of the rulings would be found in Gaiman’s favor, with Gaiman being granted partial ownership of Angela and Medevil Spawn.
 This includes when McFarlane would later introduce a new angel in the Spawn comics named Tiffany.

-This character was ruled to be a “derivitive” version of Gaiman’s Angela, and when McFarlane published a spin-off comic-book series about a Spawn in “the Dark Ages”-
+This character was ruled to be a “derivative” version of Gaiman’s Angela, and when McFarlane published a spin-off comic-book series about a Spawn in “the Dark Ages”-